 The fork version used for generating the signature must correspond to the fork version of the Beacon chain the instance of Lido protocol is targeted to.

-Make sure to obtain a correct withdrawal address by finding it inside the active withdrawal credentials either on Aragon UI or by calling the contract via
+Make sure to obtain correct withdrawal address by finding it inside the active withdrawal credentials either on Aragon UI or by calling the contract via

 For example withdrawal credentials